WHY I'M RUNNING

 Across the country in Washington, DC, Senator Murray has abandoned her role as a leader for Washington State.
 Senator Murray is one of the leading proponents of radical changes that would federalize our elections, even allowing for ballot harvesting that would open our voting systems up to rampant fraud and abuse.
 Let me be clear, I oppose S.1/H.R.1 and I am committed to holding Senator Murray and the far left accountable for this overreach.

-What our system needs are commonsense solutions that are overwhelming supported by the American people.
+What our system needs are commonsense solutions that are overwhelmingly supported by the American people.
 Reforms like implementing Voter ID, modernizing local county voting systems to ensure the voter rolls are kept up-to-date, and signature/photo verification on mail-in ballots would strengthen our elections.
 Just as important, I believe that courts have an obligation to give all evidence of voter fraud a full and fair hearing.

 Each day, I'm speaking with voters in every corner of our state who strongly support these reforms to help ensure the integrity of our elections.
 They want real action taken to ensure that efforts made to increase voter participation do not fundamentally undermine the legitimacy of our democracy.
 Despite what the Biden Administration believes, there must be confidence that our elections are honest and transparent and that only legally-cast ballots are being counted.